- Winter world

 (2) The legal basis for processing personal data is your consent under Art.
 6 para.
 1 S. 1 lit. f) GDPR.
 Google has submitted to the EU-US Privacy Shield, https://www.privacyshield.gov/EU-US-Framework for exceptional cases in which personal data is transferred to the USA.

 (3) On our behalf Google will use this information to evaluate your use of the website and to compile reports on website activity.
 We are in a position to compile information about the use of the individual components of our website by evaluating the data obtained.
 This helps us to continuously improve our website and its user-friendliness.
 For these purposes, our legitimate interest also lies in the processing of personal data pursuant to Art.
 6 para.
 1 lit. f) GDPR.
 By anonymising the IP address, users' interest in protecting their personal data is sufficiently taken into account.

 (4) The data will be deleted as soon as it is no longer needed for our recording purposes.
-In our case, this is the case after forty years.
+In our case, this is the case after 18 months.

 Furthermore, you can prevent the collection of data generated by the cookie and related to the usage of the website (incl. your IP address) and the processing of the data by Google by downloading and installing the browser plugin available under the following link: The current link is: "http://tools.google.com/dlpage/gaoptout?hl=de.“

 You have the possibility to revoke your consent to the processing of your personal data at any time.
 If you contact us by e-mail, you can object to the storage of your personal data at any time.
 Concerning the revocation of the consent / contradiction of the storage we ask you to contact the responsible person according to § 1 via e-mail or by post.